-We are committed to using the Visual Impact Provision in a collaborative and transparent way
+"We are committed to using the Visual Impact Provision in a collaborative and transparent way."

-03: How we will use the Visual Impact Provision
+03: How we are using the Visual Impact Provision

-We will use the Visual Impact Provision to mitigate the visual impact of our electricity transmission infrastructure in the most precious landscapes.
-Our objective in using the allowance will therefore be to achieve the maximum enhancement to the landscape in England and Wales from the available funds whilst ensuring that no significant adverse impacts arise as a result.
+We are using the Visual Impact Provision to mitigate the visual impact of our electricity transmission infrastructure in the most precious landscapes.
+Our objective in using the allowance is therefore to achieve the maximum enhancement to the landscape in England and Wales from the available funds whilst ensuring that no significant adverse impacts arise as a result.

-National Grid will contribute technical appraisals to refine those priorities.
-We will ensure that the opinions of local stakeholders are fed into the process.
-It is envisaged that detailed proposals will then emerge, as technical, cost and environmental factors are assessed.
+National Grid has contributed technical appraisals to refine these priorities.
+We ensured that the opinions of local stakeholders were fed into the process.
+As detailed proposals emerged, technical, cost and environmental factors were assessed.

-In this way, we will ensure that stakeholders have a substantial input in determining how the Visual Impact Provision should be used and how National Grid takes forward proposals.
-We anticipate that a substantial proportion of the engagement activities will occur nearer to the start of the process, to ensure that stakeholder views are taken into account at the earliest stage and we have the best chance of using the Visual Impact Provision effectively.
+In this way, we have ensured that stakeholders have had a substantial input in determining how the Visual Impact Provision is used and how National Grid takes forward proposals.
+A substantial proportion of the engagement activities occurred near to the start of the process, to ensure that stakeholder views were taken into account at the earliest stage and we have the best chance of using the Visual Impact Provision effectively.